-Years 2 and 3 - 50% refund of fees charged in that year.
+Year 3 - Full refund of the fees charged in that year.

 Students who withdraw in years 2 or 3 will keep their laptop and peripherals.

-There will be no refunds after the first official week of any program, in any year.

-Electronic Textbook Fee: If for any reason, a student withdraws from the program, in any year, they will be entitled to a pro-rated refund of the fees charged in that year.
+Electronic Textbook Fee: A student who withdraws from the program during the first official week, will be entitled to refunds as follows:

+Year 1 - Full refund of the fees charged in that year upon the return of all textbooks, with original packaging, to Building Services.
+Returned items will be subject to inspection prior to refund.

+Years 2, 3 and 4 - Pro-rated refund of the Vital Source fees charged in that year.

 Access to all titles on the Vital Source bookshelf will be terminated immediately upon withdrawal.